Skip to main content

 What is council tax and how are bands set?

-Council tax is a local government charge levied on all residential properties in England, Scotland, and Wales.
-Every property is assigned a band — A through H — which determines how much council tax the occupier pays each year.
+Council tax is a local government charge on residential properties in England, Scotland, and Wales.
+Every property gets a band — A through H — which determines how much the occupier pays each year.

-The bands were set by the Valuation Office Agency (VOA) in 1991, based on the estimated open market value of each property at that time.
-They haven't been revalued since — which means a property's band reflects its relative value in 1991, not today.
-Two identical houses on the same street can be in different bands if one was built after 1991 (new properties are assessed against 1991 equivalent values).
+The bands were set by the Valuation Office Agency (VOA) in 1991, based on estimated market value at that time.
+They haven't been revalued since.
+So a property's band reflects its relative value in 1991, not today — two identical houses on the same street can be in different bands if one was built after 1991 (new properties are assessed against 1991 equivalent values).

 The eight bands in England are: